 Whether you've never changed a diaper before or you're an old hand, don't worry -- you'll get plenty of practice with your new baby.
-WebMD offers a great slide show with step-by-step instructions and photos, or you can follow these steps:
+WebMD offers information, including a video with step-by-step instructions, or you can follow these steps:

 Adjust the Fit

 Once you're sure about size, make sure the diaper fits in a way that will help prevent leaks.
 If the diaper looks crooked or is riding up on your baby, it's probably time for an adjustment.
 After each change, you'll want to make sure you're covering all the right spots, including the backside and hips.
 No coverage on these areas can lead to leaks or an uncomfortable baby.
 Check that the diaper is straight and symmetrical, front and back and side-to-side.
 Make sure the waistband is right at the waist, not too high in front or too low in back or vice versa.
 Diapers with re-sealable tabs will allow you to make any adjustments for a snug, flexible fit.

 Even with the most attentive diaper-changing schedule, diaper rash can happen - and despite the name, the rash isn't actually caused by the diaper.
 Irritant diaper dermatitis (the medical term for diaper rash) is caused by babies' skin being in contact with urine and stool.
 The acidity, frequency and consistency of the stool, as well as the pH of the urine, all play a role in the development of red, often painful areas on the skin.